hagrin/security/research-papers/cryptocurrency/mstr.md

 - Protracted bitcoin bear market and / or adherence to the historical ABCD 4 year cycle
 - Continued muting of bitcoin volatility
 - Normal bitcoin regulatory related concerns
-- Is there a limit to the size of their holdings before the market no longer MTMs (marks-to-market) their BTC treasury?
+- Is there a limit to the size of their holdings before the market no longer MTMs (mark-to-market) their BTC treasury?

 All businesses have risks so this isn't any slight towards MSTR the company, but to properly assess the risk associated with the MSTR BTC Treasury strategy one must understand the risks involved.
 The easiest one is that the core business is threatened by AI and that AI eats into the cash flow of MSTR.
 A substantial decrease of their cash flow from their core business may make the 2nd risk more relevant - acting as a closed fund.
 The counterargument to the core business not having a substantial positive cash flow is that many believer that shareholders will raise the capital needed to meet the debt servicing obligations (which are currently in the low 10s of millions).

 Saylor has stated many times that his promise to investors, as well as short sellers, is that he will not sell any bitcoin through MSTR from their BTC treasury.
 This statement allows MSTR to act like a "closed fund" much like GBTC did before redemptions were allowed through the spot ETF conversion.
+While there is tremendous upside with this promise to investors that they won't sell any bitcoin (MSTR trivia - they actually did sell BTC once on 22 Dec 2022 through Macrostrategy), this "promise" boxes MSTR into a strategy where they can never really sell a satoshi without breaking this covenant.
+Now, MSTR bulls will counter that this will be an extremely easy bar to clear as there is no desire among shareholders to see or force MSTR to sell a single satoshi.

+With the core Microstrategy business definitely on a slow downtrend (this cannot be disputed) and with the very real business damaging growth of AI around the corner, Microstrategy may face certain cash flow issues if no bitcoin lending / bank / financial services business ever develops.
+Saylor himself has been quoted that right now his company is making a very high RFR on his cash with just the treasury operation so there's no need for a "second great idea".
+If no bitcoin lending or financial services business is ever developed, MSTR's entire exposure will be to the bitcoin price and their ability to ATM, complete convertible bond issues or raise money with some other method.

+While Bitcoin Yield is the KPI that MSTR cares about when diluting the class A shares, there <strong>is</strong> dilution still happening on the class A shares.
+Saylor is already under 50% voting power even with all of his 10x Class B shares.
+This is covered in the section above entitled "Ownership Dilution".
+While Saylor has mentioned that he will still own enough class A shares that he could get a few major holders to vote with him to keep control, there is still some non-zero risk here, especially if the regulatory environment deteriorates 4 years from today (2024), where major holders of MSTR will not vote rationally and shareholders may vote for a proposal that breaks some of the assumptions mentioned above.
+This is likely not to be a short term problem and likely to not be a problem under the current US administration, as the dilution not only continues but accelerates, this could become an attack vector especially if there is a regime change in 2028.

 ### References